 Research group from Rutgers University in New Jersey, using imaging machines, studied the brains of women during orgasm and found that different brain regions were activated depending on which body part was the source of sexual excitement.
-Specifically, the scientists identified thirty different parts of the brain that are activated, including the centers responsible for emotion, touch, joy, satisfaction and memory.
+Specifically, the scientists identified thirty different parts of the brain that were activated, including the centers responsible for emotion, touch, joy, satisfaction and memory.

-centers that have to do with the reward were activated (they also are triggered when we eat and drink).
-Shortly before orgasm, other brain regions were activated such as the cortex that receives sensory messages of touch from all over the body.
-The last activated area was the hypothalamus, the control center that regulates temperature, hunger, thirst and fatigue.
+Two minutes before orgasm the brain centers associated with reward were activated (they also are triggered when we eat and drink).
+Shortly before orgasm, other brain regions were activated, such as the cortex that receives sensory messages of touch from all over the body.
+The last brain area to be activated was the hypothalamus, the control center that regulates temperature, hunger, thirst and fatigue.

 The researchers also found that sexual excitement numbs the female nervous system blocking the sensation of pain and leaving only that of pleasure.
-The team ofRutgersUniversity will now attempt to map the male brain at the time of orgasm.
+The research team from the Rutgers University will now attempt to map the male brain at the time of orgasm.

 Moreover, the previous studies have already identified a chemical difference between men and women which causes the differences in attitude towards sex.
 Researchers of the Spire Liverpool Hospital found that during sex women produce higher levels of oxytocin, the hormone that binds us emotionally to our partner.
 It is worth noting that this hormone is produced in the same quantities, whether it is a one night stand or a serious relationship.
 In men, instead, the orgasm stimulates the nervous system to produce more dopamine, the pleasure hormone, and this surge even can be addictive.